Important Legal Disclaimer

 - May be high for cheaper properties

-- Less incentive for agent to negotiate hard
+- Less incentive to negotiate hard

 Percentage-Based Fee Model

-Some property buyers agent Australia services charge 1-3% of purchase price as buyers agent cost:
+Some services charge 1-3% of purchase price:

 Advantages: